l00sed/vim-css-toc/README.md

 ## Features

-* Generate table of contents for CSS files.
+* Generate table of contents for CSS,SCSS files.

 * Update existing table of contents.